|

 Default: ‘%>%a%4m %18f %16d %3l/%-5o %s’

-Some additional symbols are allowed between ‘%’ and the specifier letter.
 The ‘-’ character immediately following ‘%’ indicates that this field should be left aligned.
-Similarly, the ‘+’ character indicates right alignment.
-Default alignment depends on the type of the specifier: the specifiers that produce numeric values (‘%l’, ‘%m’, and ‘%o’) are aligned to the right, whereas the ones producing string values are aligned to the left.
+The ‘+’ character indicates right alignment.
+Default alignment depends on the type of the specifier: the specifiers that produce numeric values (‘%l’, ‘%m’, and ‘%o’) are aligned to the right, whereas the ones producing string or date/time values are aligned to the left.

 A number following ‘%’ or the alignment flag, indicates the field width.
-Consider, for example, the following specifiers:

 Same as above, but align to the left.